zhengyup/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The mechanism for sorting is facilitated by adding new methods to the `Model` interface, which are implemented by the `ModelManager` class.

-The new method is:
+In order to implement the sorting feature for the LetsGetHired Intern application tracking app, we introduce the following changes to the codebase:

+1. **Extending the Model Interface**: We enhance the `Model` interface to include a new method.
-* `Model#updateFilteredSortedInternApplicationList(Comparator<InternApplication> comparator))` - sorts the intern application list by the given comparator
+   * `Model#updateFilteredSortedInternApplicationList(Comparator<InternApplication> comparator))`
+   - sorts the intern application list by the given comparator

-The following method is renamed:
+2. **Method Renaming**: We rename the existing method.
-* `Model#getFilteredInternApplicationList()` is renamed to `Model#getFilteredSortedInternApplicationList()` - returns the filtered and/or sorted intern application list
+   * `Model#getFilteredInternApplicationList()` is renamed to `Model#getFilteredSortedInternApplicationList()`
+   - returns the filtered and/or sorted intern application list

-The `ModelManager` class wraps the existing `filteredInternApplications` in a JavaFX `SortedList` to create a new `filteredSortedInternApplications` field.
+3. **ModelManager Enhancements**: In the `ModelManager` class, we wrap the existing `filteredInternApplications` in a JavaFX `SortedList` to create a new `filteredSortedInternApplications` field.
-This new `filteredSortedInternApplications` field allows us to sort the intern applications to be displayed by a given comparator.
+This new field, named `filteredSortedInternApplications` allows us to sort the intern applications to be displayed based on the specified comparator.

 <box type="info" seamless>

-**Note:** `SortedList` extends the `ObservableList` class, which means any changes to either the `FilteredList` or the original `UniqueApplicationList` will continue to be propagated to the UI.
+**Note:** JavaFX's `SortedList` class extends the `ObservableList` class, which ensures that any changes made to either the `FilteredList` or the original `UniqueApplicationList` will automatically propagate to the UI.

 </box>

-The following sequence diagram shows how the sort operation works:
+To understand how these changes are integrated into the application, refer to the sequence diagram below:

 <puml src="diagrams/SortSequenceDiagram.puml" alt="SortSequenceDiagram" />